HomerReid/meep_adjoint/docs/index.rst

-You'll find a longer answer in the :doc:`Overview <Overview/index>` (and a more succinct one in the :doc:`API Reference <API/index>`), but, in a nutshell: It extends the computational capabilities of the core |pymeep| library in a particular way that facilitates interacting with `numerical optimization algorithms`_, opening the door to intelligent design tools that automatically design devices to meet given performance specifications.
+You'll find a longer answer in the :doc:`Overview <Overview/index>` (and a more succinct one in the :doc:`API Reference <API/index>`), but, in a nutshell: It extends the computational capabilities of the core |pymeep| library in a particular way that facilitates interaction with `numerical optimization algorithms`_, opening the door to intelligent design tools that automatically design devices to meet given performance specifications.